 For this lab you have a cart with a spring attached to it, track with end stop, a wood block and a computer with analysis software.

-If equipment is missing or broken, submit a problem report by sending an email to labhelp@physics.umn.edu.
+If you need assistance, send an email to labhelp@physics.umn.edu.
 Include the room number and brief description of the problem.